SighticAnalytics/iris-integrate-ios/PrivacyPolicy.md

 ## Information we collect and use

-The app is used for estimating the cognitive impairment of the user.
-This is achieved by instructing the user to follow a dot that moves around on the screen while standing still.
-The app collects blendshapes, gaze estimation and head position of the app user's face provided by ARKit during the test that follows.
-The app estimates how well the app user was able to perform on the test based on this and other information.
-Video or still imagery of the user's face is not saved, nor does this information leave the device.
+While performing the test, the app uses the front camera of the phone to continuously capture the movement of the user's head.
+It also captures some of the user's facial features.
+The collected data is only a mathematical representation of face, and can not be used to identify an individual.

+No video or still imagery of the user's face is saved, nor does this information leave the device.
 The app does not use audio data.

 ## Sharing Your Information